Common Cause North Carolina HBCU Democracy Fellowship

-In the fall semester, Democracy Fellows will focus on increasing student turnout in the current election cycle by:
+In the fall semester, all Democracy Fellows will focus on increasing student turnout in the current election cycle by:

 - creatively communicating with peers about the importance of students voting and having a voice in decisions affecting their everyday lives, their futures, and our HBCUs.